veg/datamonkey-docs/methods/mss.md

 # Multiple Synonymous Substitution (MSS)

-MSS (**M**ultiple **S**ynonymous **S**ubstitution)

-uses a maximum-likelihood (ML) approach to infer nonsynonymous (dN) and synonymous (dS) substitution rates on a per-site basis for a coding alignment and phylogeny.
-This method assumes the selection pressure at each site remains constant across the phylogeny.

-After optimizing branch lengths and nucleotide substitution parameters, FEL fits an MG94xREV model to each codon site to estimate site-specific nonsynonymous (dN) and synonymous (dS) substitution rates.
-A Likelihood Ratio Test (LRT) determines if dN is significantly greater than dS, indicating selection.
+MSS (**M**ultiple **S**ynonymous **S**ubstitution) uses a maximum-likelihood (ML) framework to investigate selection on synonymous substitutions in coding sequences.
+MSS models extend traditional codon models (*e.g.*, MG94) by estimating substitution rates among synonymous codon pairs, allowing these rates to vary based on codon-specific features.
+Synonymous rates may be estimated for a single gene, or estimated jointly from a set of genes.

+After optimizing phylogenetic parameters such as branch lengths and nucleotide substitution biases, MSS assigns each synonymous substitution to one of multiple rate classes, then estimates the relative substitution rate for each rate class.
+The most complex MSS model, called SynREVCodon, partitions synonymous substitutions into 67 classes - one for each pair of synonymous codons reachable by a single nucleotide substitution, assuming the universal genetic code.
+MSS models capture heterogeneity in codon usage driven by selective pressures like translational efficiency, and enable a rigorous statistical comparison of synonymous substitution rates within or across genes.

 ## Citation